Alex Roy: Record Manhattan Lap

 On September 10, 2001, Roy set the record for fastest driven lap around Manhattan.
-(The loop on OSM.)
 With a time of approximately 27 minutes, he recalls in his book, mentioned above, that he hit top speeds of 144 mph while committing 151 moving violations — enough to have his New York driver's license suspended 78 times over.

 He used a route that would allow him to skip the most northerly and heavily policed sections of the city.
 Starting at the World Trade Center, which was coincidentally destroyed the next day in a terrorist attack, Roy drove through the Battery Park Underpass, up the Franklin D. Roosevelt East River Drive, across the George Washington Bridge Interchange, down the Henry Hudson Parkway which turns into the West Side Highway finally ending back at the World Trade Center.
 Though he discusses the lap thoroughly in his book, the video footage has never been released.

 In October 2010, a video was uploaded onto YouTube showing Roy's record being broken.
 The participants in the video are shown taking the same route (though the Battery Park Underpass is saved for the end) and achieving a time of 26 minutes and 3 seconds.

 In August 2013, Adam "Afroduck" Tang, a Canadian national, set a new unofficial record time of 24 minutes 7 seconds around Manhattan in a manual 2006 BMW Z4 3.0si, filmed it, and put it on YouTube with the title "Fastest Lap of Manhattan 2013".
 He began the loop out at 116th St and stopped at all but one of the six red lights along the way.

 Business career

 Roy worked with the YouTube show Fast Lane Daily in a segment known as "Road Testament".
 The show covered driver safety, track day guides, road rallying, and more.

 Roy is currently Editor-at-Large of automotive site The Drive, founder and co-host of the Autonocast (a podcast focused on the future of transportation), and co-host of /DRIVE on NBC Sports, a TV show about cars with Chris Harris and Mike Spinelli, now in its sixth season.

 In March 2018, Roy published the Human Driving Manifesto, launching the Human Driving Association, which is focused on protecting private car ownership and control over automated vehicles.

 In January 2019, Roy joined Autonomous Vehicle developer Argo.ai as Director of Special Operations.
+He left that role in December 2022.

+In January 2023, Roy co-founded Johnson & Roy, a Strategic Management Advisory firm focused on "Narrative Command" for AI, hard technology, robotics and transportation startups.

+In May 2024, Roy co-founded New Industry Venture Capital.

+In January 2025, Roy co-founded the Tool Or Die podcast.